awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 ## Limitations for blue/green deployments<a name="blue-green-deployments-limitations"></a>

 The following limitations apply to blue/green deployments:
++ Aurora MySQL versions 2\.08 and 2\.09 aren't supported target versions for blue/green deployments\.
++ If your cluster is running Aurora MySQL version 5\.6 and you use temporary tables in your workload, switchover might fail unexpectedly\.
+To avoid this issue, we recommend that you upgrade your cluster to version 1\.23\.1 or higher before you create a blue/green deployment\.
+Alternately, close the connections that use temporary tables before you start switchover\.
 + Blue/green deployments aren't supported for the following features:
   + Amazon RDS Proxy
   + Cross\-Region read replicas